Do1e

 ::: warning

-The home directory has limited space; do not place data files in the home directory.
-Please place them under /data1.
+The home directory has limited space; do not store data files in the home directory, please store them under /data1.

 :::

-Infrequently used files can be placed under /nasdata, see the NAS explanation section below for details.
+Infrequently used files can be stored under /nasdata, see the NAS explanation section below for details.

 Data Backup#